 Container Servers contain Object Servers seen in our OpenStack storage environment.
-The configuration of this is similar to configuring Account Server.
+The configuration of this is similar to configuring the Account Server.
 Account Server lists the available containers on our node.
-As we are creating a setup where we have four virtual devices available under the one hood, each having their own list of available containers, but running on different ports.
+As we are creating a setup where we have four virtual devices available under the one hood, each having its own list of available containers, but running on different ports.
 These represent the rsync account numbers seen previously, for example, port 6012 is represented by [account6012] within rsync.

 Assure that you are logged in to your swift virtual machine.
 To accomplish this, run:

 |To gain in-depth knowledge and be on par with practical experience, then explore the OpenStack Training Course.|

 In this section, we’re creating four different Account Server configuration files that differ only in the port that the service will run on and the path on our single disk that corresponds to that service on that particular port.